SolarFactories/terraform-provider-dependencytrack/docs/resources/team_permissions.md

 page_title: "dependencytrack_team_permissions Resource - dependencytrack"
 subcategory: ""
 description: |-
-  Manages the attachment of a Permission to a Team.
+  Manages the attachment of Permissions to a Team.
+Conflicts with dependencytrack_team_permission.
 ---

 # dependencytrack_team_permissions (Resource)

-Manages the attachment of a Permission to a Team.
+Manages the attachment of Permissions to a Team.
+Conflicts with `dependencytrack_team_permission`.